 Students are encouraged to utilize the support services Pace offers for all undergraduate and graduate students.
 Our faculty is also here to help you.
 Please do not hesitate to share any concerns or problems with us.
 There is an excellent counseling center at Pace ready to help you.
-Please see the contact information below or visit https://www.pace.edu/counseling
+Please see the contact information below or visit the Counseling Center website.